psterzinger/MDYPL/README.md

 # Supplementary material for “Diaconis-Ylvisaker prior penalized likelihood for *p*/*n* → *κ* ∈ (0, 1) logistic regression”
 Philipp Sterzinger, Ioannis Kosmidis
-December 16, 2024
+November 21, 2025

 # Directory structure

-The directory `code/` contains the R and Julia scripts that reproduce all the numerical results and figures in the manuscript
+The directory `code/` contains the R scripts that reproduce all the numerical results and figures in the manuscript

 > Sterzinger P, Kosmidis I (2024).
 Diaconis-Ylvisaker prior penalized
 > likelihood for *p*/*n* → *κ* ∈ (0, 1) logistic regression.